 I can’t even begin to explain how much time, effort and energy I put into my blog only because I didn’t know the first thing about it.
 I would have totally saved the money that I spent on my first crappy host and instead paid for a blogging coach.

 There is so much information on blogging on the internet that it can be difficult to know what to do in regards to your own goals and vision.
-This is why I have started my own blog coaching business which you can read more about on my Services page.

 I wish I knew that networking on Facebook was important